Welcome to a More Nourished Postpartum

 The "Flavor Kit": I carry a small kit of high-quality "finishing" essentials—Maldon sea salt, organic peppercorns, and premium olive oil—to ensure every dish is seasoned perfectly.

-Clean Linens: I bring my own sanitized kitchen towels and aprons.
+Clean Linens: I bring my own clean kitchen towels and aprons.

 What Your Kitchen Should Provide